 The course offers all Year 9 students a broad introduction to the drama process in making, performing and responding to theatre forms.
 The subject is delivered in a weekly single period of 50 minutes, with a regular weekly prep allocation.
 This limits the depth but does not hinder breadth of experience.
 However, given the time constraints, the curriculum is skills-led to prepare for GCSE and is designed to serve as a broad foundation for GCSE Drama.
 One intrinsic aim is to ensure all students across the year group participate in scripted performances in both Michaelmas and Lent terms, as directors and performers, lighting and sound designers.

 Students also learn how to evaluate the process of theatre through attending live performances each term and learning how to write analytically about theatre acting, staging and design, using specialist terminology.
 Their personal response to live theatre is fostered through discussion and peer assessment, leading to an end of year written exam.

 Year 10/U4th Form

-Key Stage Four: GCSE Drama (new specification from 9/2016, WJEC Syllabus)
+Key Stage Four: GCSE Drama WJEC Eduqas Specification

 Students have the opportunity to specialise as actors, or lighting or sound designers on the course and there is no obligation to act at all, though this is always a popular option.
 The life blood of the course is live theatre and pupils will have the opportunity to attend a termly professional production, whilst also participating in professional workshops from visiting companies.
 In addition, GCSE Drama pupils in both years have the opportunity to attend the Broadway theatre tour to New York every two years in the Easter holidays, where they see 5 productions and participate in 3 professional workshops over 5 days.